 This document outlines considerations for organisations’ decisions on using cloud based services.

 The New Zealand government requires public sector organisations to accelerate their adoption of cloud services — in a balanced way — so they can drive digital transformation.
 The ‘cloud first’ policy requires organisations to:

 adopt cloud services in preference to traditional IT systems

 make adoption decisions on a case-by-case basis following a risk assessment

 only store data classified as RESTRICTED or below in a cloud service, whether it is hosted onshore or offshore.

 Requirements for public sector organisations when adopting cloud services have been issued by the Government Chief Digital Officer (GCDO).
 Public sector organisations must undertake an information risk assessment of cloud services, including privacy and security issues, following GCDO guidelines.
 The aim of this assessment is to systematically and regularly check, identify, analyse and mitigate all risks in a service level agreement or contract.

 3. Use of the cloud in relation to the Public Records Act

-The use of cloud based services to create, store and manage information and records does not diminish or remove the statutory responsibilities of public sector organisations in relation to the Public Records Act 2005 (PRA) and the mandatory Information and records management standard.
+The use of cloud based services to create, store and manage information and records does not diminish or remove the statutory responsibilities of public sector organisations in relation to the Public Records Act 2005 (the Act) and the mandatory Information and records management standard .
 The requirements apply to information stored in a cloud based service.

 4. Assessing the risks